1-20 of 40

 Paper Number: ARMA-2019-0334

-... and wormholing in carbonate reservoirs is studied through the analysis of the linear acidizing problem theoretically and experimentally.
-Experimentally, linear acidizing tests were performed in Mons chalk, a high porosity analogue of North Sea reservoir chalk.
-In the experiments the critical injection velocity...
+...
+ABSTRACT: Acidizing and wormholing in carbonate reservoirs is studied through the analysis of the linear acidizing problem theoretically and experimentally.
+Experimentally, linear acidizing tests were performed in Mons chalk, a high porosity analogue of North Sea reservoir chalk...

 Proceedings Papers